rahulrajdixit/Ransomware-Script-For-Demo/README.md

 > [!NOTE]
 > The tool can only encrypt and decrypt files (and not folders) within the same directory of the Python scripts.
 > This project was developed out of curiosity with the help of some references.
-Please do not misuse the script and use it only for educational/demonstration purpose.
+Please do not misuse the script and use it only for educational/demonstration purposes.

 ## **Introduction**
 These python scripts encrypt and decrypt the files within the same directory using Fernet Encryption.